Chonburi F.C.: Provincial League

 Later, the Chonburi Sports Association had been given the chance to compete in the Provincial League in 2000.
-As a result, Chonburi's provincial football team was separated from Chonburi-Sannibat Samut Prakan Football Club which competed in Thai Division 1 League.
+As a result, Chonburi's provincial football team was separated from Chonburi-Sannibat Samut Prakan thus renaming themselves as Chonburi Football Club which competed in Thai Division 1 League.
 The team that competed in the Provincial League acquired their players from Assumption College Sriracha and Chulabhon's College Chonburi.
 They ended their first season in the Provincial League in third place.

-First major successes
+First major success

-In 2005 they won the Provincial League title by beating Nakhon Ratchasima at the Nakhon Ratchasima Municipal Stadium, and gained promotion to the Thai Premier League in the 2006 season with the Provincial League runners up, Suphanburi.
+In 2005, Chonburi won the Provincial League title by beating Nakhon Ratchasima at the Nakhon Ratchasima Municipal Stadium, and gained promotion to the 2006 Thailand Premier League with the Provincial League runners up, Suphanburi.
 This title was the first major success of the club.

+In 2006, Chonburi were invited by Football Association of Singapore (FAS) to play in the 2006 Singapore Cup and reached the cup final, defeating local sides Home United, Albirex Niigata (S) and Balestier Khalsa along the way.
+In the final, they lost 2–3 to Tampines Rovers in extra time after leading 2–0.
 Chonburi then finished 8th in the 2006 Thai Premier League season.

-In 2006 they were invited to play in the Singapore Cup and reached the final, defeating local sides Home United, Albirex Niigata Singapore and Balestier Khalsa along the way.
-In the final they lost to Tampines Rovers 2–3 in the extra time after leading 2–0.

-In 2007 they were again invited to participate in the Singapore Cup, but were defeated in the first round against Balestier Khalsa, in a replay of the previous season's semi-finals.
+In 2007, Chonburi were again invited to participate in the 2007 Singapore Cup, but were defeated in the first round against Balestier Khalsa, in a replay of the previous season's semi-finals.
 Chonburi lost 3–2 in normal play.
 They have formed links with Manchester City.
-In the end of this season Chonburi become Thailand Premier League champions for 2007 Thailand Premier League, This was the first trophy in major league for the club and head coach Jadet Meelarp got Coach of the Year awards and Pipob On-Mo got Player of the year awards.
+In the end of this season Chonburi become Thailand Premier League champions for the 2007 season.
+This was the first trophy in major league for the club and head coach Jadet Meelarp won the 'Coach of the Year' awards and Pipob On-Mo got 'Player of the Year' awards.
+The club qualified to the 2008 AFC Champions League after winning the league.

-In July 2008 they made another important big step into the future.
+In July 2008, Chonburi made another important big step into the future.
 In addition, the previous sponsor, Hemaraj Land and Development PLC signed a major sponsorship deal which comes into force from 2009.
 The contract will run for three years and will amount to the sum of 18 million baht (about 350,000 Euros).
 This may indeed be the largest completed sponsorship of a Thai football club which was ever completed.

 At the end of the 2008 season, there was only enough for runner-up.
 The main reason for this was certainly the profligacy.
 With two games left in the season you still on the first place in the table, but a 0–0 draw against Samut Songkhram made to naught in the penultimate round of the dream title defense.
 Jadet Meelarp was dismissed.
 His successor is officially announced in mid-December 2008.
 Kiatisuk Senamuang, known as Zico, was appointed coach of Chonburi.